Orange County Truck Accident Lawyer

 - Vehicle maintenance.
 There are strict maintenance minimums for commercial trucks.
 Quality control involves daily vehicle inspections by the driver and timely repairs.
 Failure to properly inspect a truck before it hits the road could result in part failure and related accidents.
 Keep in mind that part failures may also point to manufacturer fault, with potential grounds for a product liability claim.

 Working with an Orange County truck accident attorney, like the ones at Bentley & More LLP, can help you discover if the truck involved in your collision broken any FMCSA or state laws.
 There are several potential forms of evidence that could support your claim.
 Our Orange County accident lawyers can investigate the car accident using police reports, eyewitness accounts, electronic logging devices, and/or black boxes on the vehicle.
 An investigation could determine a broken rule, such as hours of service violations or improper vehicle maintenance.
 This information could prove the defendant’s negligence, and result in a settlement or verdict in your favor.

-There were about 87,000 large trucks involved in injury accidents in the U.S. in 2015, according to data from the FMCSA.
-The number of large trucks involved in fatal accidents the same year was 4,050.
-Data from thousands of trucking accidents over the years have given rise to certain recurring trends.
-There are trends in what cause trucking accidents most often, as well as in how 18-wheelers tend to crash.
+There are trends in what causes trucking accidents most often, as well as in how 18-wheelers tend to crash.
 Learning the most common types of truck accidents can give you a better understanding of what may have caused or contributed to the collision.
 The following are the five types of truck accidents that occur most often:

 - Overturn (rollover) accidents.
 Rollover was the primary event in 4% of all large truck fatal crashes in 2015.
 A truck may rollover if the driver is speeding or takes a curve too fast.
 Tripping on curbs, potholes, and debris can also cause trucks to overturn.